tobi-deruiter/mp3player/README.md

 The first thing you will need to do is flash an SD card with the Raspberry Pi Os Lite (32-bit) using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

-Make sure to choose the correct device (Raspberry Pi Zero W) by selecting "CHOOSE DEVICE" then scrolling down to Raspberry Pi Zero
+Make sure to choose the correct device (Raspberry Pi Zero W) by selecting "CHOOSE DEVICE" then scrolling down to Raspberry Pi Zero.
 ![RPi Imager: Choosing Raspberry Pi Zero](readme_assets/rpi_device.png)

 Then choose the Raspberry Pi OS Lite (32-bit) by selecting "CHOOSE OS", "Raspberry Pi OS (other)", then scrolling down to Raspberry Pi OS Lite (32-bit).